LiPGa/SwitchWitch/UsingTheLevelEditor.md

 ## Playing
 Play a level by pressing ENTER or pressing the play button.
 This will automatically take you to the game scene.
 Return to the level editor by pressing ESCAPE.

+## Changing Board Size
+The board size is linked to the size of individual squares.
+All squares will have the same size.
+In order to change the size of squares, press the info button and change the Sq Size variable.
+The default size of squares can be found in the constants.json file.

+# Changing JSON Values directly in JSON
+Sometimes, it is faster to change the JSON files of levels already loaded into the game directly than using the level editor.
+However, some variables should not be changed or else they might corrupt the level files themselves.
+**The following variables can be changed in JSON without corrupting the file**
+- id (make sure you change the name of the file to board{id}).
+This way you can change the order of levels without using the level editor).
+- one-star-condition
+- two-star-condition
+- three-star-condition
+- background (as long as that type of background exists, you can find the backgrounds that exist in constants.json).
+- square-size

+Any other variables should not be manipulated unless if you create a backup of the file.

 # Creating New Units
 Follow these steps to create a new unit